 The following was posted on the SpamSieve blog:

-SpamSieve has been updated to version 2.9.
+Version 2.9.26 of SpamSieve is now available.
 This is a free update that includes the following changes:

 - Made various changes to improve SpamSieve’s filtering accuracy.

 - SpamSieve now tells Apple Mail’s junk filter when incoming messages are not junk (instead of only when they are junk).
 This should help prevent the confusing behavior of Mail displaying good messages in gold/brown text if its filter (or a server filter) disagreed with SpamSieve.
 Reminder: You can also have SpamSieve override the message text color by enabling AppleMailAllJunkMessagesUseBlackText in the esoteric preferences.

 - SpamSieve now uses the new os_log subsystem on macOS 10.12.

 - Adjusted the sizes of the Dock icon status indicators to work around a font change in macOS 10.12.